Top 30 Christmas Marketing Examples in eCommerce

 Boots helps their customers get the best deal through bundling—they even call out the price advantage!

-• You can package your Christmas bundles as value packs, gift hampers, bundles for him/her/them, etc.
+Pro Tip: Package your Christmas bundles as value packs, gift hampers, bundles for him/her/them, etc. and throw in persuasive copy across product pages, emails as well as SMS & push notifications.

-Around Christmas, customers are looking for new products and wouldn’t mind paying a high price.
+Around Christmas, customers are looking for new products and wouldn’t mind paying a high price—you can leverage this to make the most of your Christmas marketing campaigns.

 Everten promotes its all-new Christmas collection in the example below: